prabhatks12/Flask_Webrtc_Server/README.md

 flask run
 ```

-*Note*: Please click Chat button in the `Table of available clients` for both the clients for two way communication for One to
+*Note*: Please click Chat button in the `List of available clients` for both the clients for two way communication for One to
 One or private chat.
 The text at the bottom of the table will change.

 ## Results